Flaxar/castlio-wiki/docs/blocks.md

 * Spikes = 1 stone + 1 iron

 ## Honorable uncraftable mentions
-* Workbench - also industructable or 4 stone
+* Workbench - also indestructible or 4 stone
-* Bombs - destroy block much much faster
+* Bombs - destroys block much much faster
 * Tombstone - when player dies, tombstone is created
 * Food - steaks, apples and other consumable items are for now uncraftable.